Llanz-dev/ParteIloilo/README.md

 ParteIloilo is a static website that displays some information about Iloilo and the two major festivals.

 - About in Iloilo, Dinagyang and Paraw Regatta is the content of this site.
-- I use HTML, CSS, JavaScript and fontawesome icons to make this project.
+- I want to showcase the 2 big event festival in Iloilo and the highlights of Iloilo.

+## How to Run the Project
+- HTML
+- CSS
+- JavaScript
+- Fontawesome icons

 ## How to Run the Project
 Just clone this and open the **main.html**.